tmolteno/TART/README.md

 ## Hardware

-The TART hardware is designed using Cadsoft eagle package.
+The TART hardware is designed using a combination of KiCAD (newest boards) and CadSoft's Eagle package.
+These designs are located in the hardware folder.

+## Firmware

+The TART uses an FPGA to synchronize data from each receiver.
+The code for this in the Verilog language is in the hardware/papilio/tart_spi/verilog directory

 ## Software

+Software for operation is predominantly written in python and contained in the software/python directory.
+This installs the tart python package that contains all the necessary code.